 Nest Aware vs. Ring Protect

 You should know that neither Ring nor Nest offers you a free option when it comes to video recording and storage.
 They have recording plans available, though.
-With Nest, you would have to pay as low as $5 per month per camera for video recording, intelligent alerts, customizable activity zones, and clips.
-Ring Protect is much cheaper at $3 per month.
+With Nest, you would have to pay very little per month per camera for video recording, intelligent alerts, customizable activity zones, and clips.
+Ring Protect is much cheaper per month.
 It also has the Protect Plus option for unlimited cameras.

 With the Nest Aware, however, you get more features such as facial recognition and access to its cloud-based algorithms.